Elea95/Elea95-intern-repo/react_fundamentals.md

  - The expensive calculations will run on every render, slowing down the app.

  - The filter function will be called even when filter hasn’t changed, causing lag.

+ # Preventing Unnecessary Renders with useCallback
+## Reflection
+ 📝 **Questions & Answers**

+1) What problem does useCallback solve?

+It prevents unnecessary re-creation of functions, avoiding extra child re-renders in React components.

+2) How does useCallback work differently from useMemo?

+useCallback memoizes functions, while useMemo memoizes values (return values of functions).

+useCallback returns a function, while useMemo returns a computed value.

+3) When would useCallback not be useful?

+If a function is not passed as a prop to a child component, there is no benefit in memoizing it.

+If a function is cheap to create, using useCallback adds unnecessary complexity.